iCloud: My Photo Stream overview

 You can take a photo with your iOS device, or import photos from your digital camera to your iPad or your Mac or Windows computer. iCloud automatically pushes copies of the photos over any available Wi-Fi or Ethernet connection to your other devices.

 The photos appear in My Photo Stream on these devices:

-On your iOS 8 device, in the Photos app (when iCloud Photo Library is not turned on)
+On your iOS 9 or iOS 8 device, in the Photos app (when iCloud Photo Library is not turned on)

 On your Apple TV: In Photos or iCloud Photos

 On your Windows computer: In the Pictures Library

 To conserve storage space, My Photo Stream stores your last 30 days of photos and lets you collect up to 1,000 on your iPhone, iPad, and iPod touch.
 Your Mac and Windows computers can automatically download and permanently keep every picture from My Photo Stream.

 If you take photos with burst mode or image stabilization, only the photos you select as favorites when using burst mode, and the final composite image shot with image stabilization, are added to My Photo Stream.
 If you want all burst-mode photos uploaded to My Photo Stream and your iPhone has iOS 8 or later, do either of the following: